-G-7 leaders reached agreement to create a $22.2 million fund that will provide immediate support to Amazon countries where huge fires are destroying significant swaths of the world’s largest tropical rainforest as farmers, loggers and others set trees on fire and clear land to make money.
+G-7 leaders reached agreement to create a US$22.2 million fund that will provide immediate support to Amazon countries where huge fires are destroying significant swaths of the world’s largest tropical rainforest as farmers, loggers and others set trees on fire and clear land to make money.
 The fund will also be used to launch a longer-term initiative for protecting the vast rainforests.

 The summit also may have set the stage for a meeting between Trump and Iran’s President Hassan Rouhani when they head to the United Nations General Assembly in September.
 The summit’s host, French President Emmanuel Macron, rolled the dice by inviting Iranian Foreign Minister Mohammad Javad Zarif for a surprise visit on Sunday in a bid to bolster the nuclear deal.
 Macron later said the “conditions for a meeting” between U.S.-Iranian leaders had been created.

 Even before the summit ended, however, Macron decided there would be no traditional, final communiqué because of Trump’s intransigence on a host of policies.
 Instead, France issued a short statement at the end of the summit on trade, Iran, Ukraine, Libya and Hong Kong.

 The leaders’ declaration said the G-7 is “committed to open and fair world trade and to the stability of the global economy” and “wishes to overhaul” the World Trade Organization so that it becomes more effective at protecting intellectual property, settling disputes quickly and eliminating unfair trade practices.